-Lawson has appointed Compliance and Risk Management to be in charge of the promotion and establishment of compliance and to oversee risk management, and has established a Risk Management Office with dedicated staff members, and also organized a team in the Legal Affairs Department for promoting compliance.
+Lawson has placed Compliance and Risk Management in charge of the promotion and establishment of compliance, established the Legal Affairs Department to be in charge of compliance, and Risk and Information Security Management Department in charge of risk management, and assigned a Corporate Risk and Management Officer

+(CRO) in each division and region.
 Lawson has also assigned CRO (Corporate Risk and Management Officer) and compliance officers to respective divisions of the head office and Lawson branches nationwide.
 In addition, the Compliance and Risk Management Committee, a specialist committee consisting of compliance officers as its members, is put in place to ensure compliance with laws and the effectiveness of risk management, the understanding of issues and the preparation and implementation of measures to prevent misconduct.